MeredithHilgeman/gcp-bigquery-sql/README.md

 - TBD
 - TBD

-Using the model for predictions, in case we get to the point where we are confident in the model performance and we want to use this model in production:
+If we wanted to use this model for predictions we could use it like this:

 ```sql
 SELECT * FROM ML.PREDICT(MODEL `test-project-384900.311_reqeusts_modeling.model_request_duration`,